Ashinee-20/Face-Mask-Recognition-using-Data-Parallelism/README.md

-# Face-Recognition-using-Data-Parallelism
+# Face-Mask-Recognition-using-Data-Parallelism
-Created a CNN Architecture with Data Parallelism for Face Mask Recognition
+Created a CNN Architecture using PyTorch with Data Parallelism technique for Face Mask Recognition